Skip to main content

 Integration with PWMLFF

 In this usage, pwdata is integrated as a submodule of PWMLFF, and its interfaces are called directly.
 Molecular dynamics trajectory labels are output and saved as .npy files.
+This feature has been moved into the pwdata package, and its usage and input parameters remain unchanged.

 pwdata extract.json